shakibgithub944/CourseHut/README.md

 ## Features and functionality
 * This is a digital learning course based website.
 This websiste is so attractive looking and responsive navber with toggle.
 So many features on this website.
 ---
+## Content
+* This website contain so many digital course And It support.
 ## Utilities
 * I create this website with react js and I use to tailwind css fremwork and [mambaUi](https://www.mambaui.com/), [kitwind](https://kitwind.io/) and some coustom css.
 ---